-A stockholder who would like to have a proposal considered for inclusion in our 2022 proxy statement must submit the proposal in accordance with the procedures outlined in Rule 14a-8 of the Exchange Act so that it is received by us no later than December 31, 2021.
-Any stockholder proposals submitted outside the processes of SEC Rule 14a-8 received after December 31, 2021, will be considered untimely.
-However, if the date of the 2022 Annual Meeting of Stockholders is changed by more than 30 days from the date of the previous year's meeting, then the deadline is a reasonable time before we begin to print and send our proxy statement for the 2022 Annual Meeting of Stockholders.
+A stockholder who would like to have a proposal considered for inclusion in our 2023 proxy statement must submit the proposal in accordance with the procedures outlined in Rule 14a-8 of the Exchange Act so that it is received by us no later than December 9, 2022, which is 120 days before the first anniversary of the date on which the Company's proxy materials for the 2022 Annual Meeting were first made available to stockholders.
+Any stockholder proposals submitted outside the processes of SEC Rule 14a-8 will be considered untimely.
+However, if the date of the 2023 Annual Meeting of Stockholders is changed by more than 30 days from the date of the previous year's meeting, then the deadline is a reasonable time before we begin to print and send our proxy statement for the 2023 Annual Meeting of Stockholders.
+If that happens, we will publicly announce the deadline for submitting a proposal in a press release or in a document filed with the SEC.
 SEC rules set standards for eligibility and specify the types of stockholder proposals that may be excluded from a proxy statement.
-Stockholder proposals should be addressed to SpringWorks Therapeutics, Inc., 100 Washington Blvd, Stamford, Connecticut 06902, Attention: Secretary.
+Stockholder proposals should be addressed to SpringWorks Therapeutics, Inc., 100 Washington Blvd, Stamford, Connecticut 06902, Attention: Corporate Secretary.